rocknsm/rock-docs/docs/services/zeek.md

     * `/data/bro/logs/current/{stdout.log, stderr.log}`

 <br>
-**Note:** By default, Bro will write ASCII logs to the data path above AND write JSON directly to Kafka.
+**Note:** By default, Zeek will write ASCII logs to the data path above AND write JSON directly to Kafka.
 In general, you will be accessing the Bro data from [Elasticsearch](elasticsearch.md) via [Kibana](kibana.md).